Betchworth, Buckland and Brockham

 Betchworth is much smaller.
 It lies along the road leading south into the Low Weald and contains some very pretty buildings, including St Michael’s Church, made famous in the film ‘Four Weddings and a Funeral’ and The Dolphin public house which is a popular and characterful venue for eating and drinking.

 Buckland cannot fail to be noticed by travellers on the road between Dorking and Reigate.
-The village is dissected by the A25.
 On the north side is the pretty village green with its pond, the distinctive tower barn and range of lovely buildings that together produce one of the most idyllic and photographed scenes in Surrey.
 To the south is the Church of St Mary topped with a shingled bell tower.